 I stay on my side of the highway as much as possible.
-I stay home, or fly up to town over bridges and through echoing tunnels to visit my old haunts, buy weed or listen to my Japanese guitar heroes and Vietnamese drummer-gods in small clubs in District 3.
+I stay home, or fly up to town over bridges and through echoing tunnels to visit my old haunts, buy leaf or pills or listen to my Japanese guitar heroes and Vietnamese drummer-gods in small clubs in District 3.

 When I cross the highway I see the people of the cult gathering in coffee bars and restaurants, or powering their push-bikes, panting virtuously through the tropical heat.
 The initiates of the cult – its teachers and administrators – have become increasingly strange in my eyes.
 Utopian globalists, carbonazis and feminists almost to a man, rule-followers and mental gymnasts, the people of the cult have some bizarre beliefs.

-They believe, for instance, that one of the four components of the life-cycle – sunlight, water, oxygen, and … carbon dioxide is out of balance and will destroy the planet, which has no control systems of its own.
-Because humans beings produce carbon dioxide, they see humanity as a disease, inferior to the rest of Nature, and unconsciously acquiesce in the necessity of depopulation.
+They believe, for instance, that one of the essential components of the life-cycle — sunlight, water, oxygen, and … carbon dioxide … is out of balance and will destroy the planet, which has no control systems of its own.
+Because humans beings produce carbon dioxide, they see humanity as a disease, inferior to the rest of Nature, and acquiesce, consciously or unconsciously, in the necessity of depopulation.

-They believe that injecting toxic metals, engineered DNA, animal viruses and human fetal tissue directly into the bloodstreams of their infants will make them immune to disease, while simultaneously excoriating anyone who eschews these poisons as a danger to their precious ones.
+They believe that injecting toxic metals, engineered DNA, animal viruses and human fetal tissue directly into the bloodstreams of their infants will make them immune to disease, while viciously excoriating anyone who wants to protect their precious ones against these poisons.

 They believe that only the devastation of the immune system by toxic chemicals can heal the body of cancer.
-When one of their number is caught by the white-coats, they organize sponsored head-shaving rituals, or dress up and dance around in pink clothing to show solidarity with the victim.
+Rather than resisting this absurdity, when one of their number is caught by the white-coats they organise head-shaving rituals, or dress up and dance around in pink clothing to show solidarity with the victim.

 They believe that the white race – predominantly their own – is the only race which has ever done wrong on this planet, and that its cultural suicide is therefore necessary and virtuous.
-Meanwhile they celebrate ‘Diversity’ by reducing children of all cultures to a homogeneous pseudo-Americanism, or more properly, globalism.
+Meanwhile they celebrate ‘Diversity’ by reducing children of all cultures to a homogeneous pseudo-Americanism, which is called globalism.